julielerman/AureliaDocDB/ReadMe.md

 In the root folder, run:
 3) npm install
    Note: If you see a lot of WARN  and ERR! statements along the way, but the bulk of logging is normal, don't worry about them (like I used to).

 In the public/app folder run these commands one at a time:
-4)npm install -g
+4) npm install -g
-5)npm install -g gulp
+5) npm install -g gulp
-6)npm install -g jspm
+6) npm install -g jspm
-7)jspm install
+7) jspm install

 Note: jspm install may ask if you want to set up GitHub credentials.
 Here is why:
    jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.